What is SPAN and exposure margin?

 Did you know?

-- Exposure margins for index futures and index option selling is 3% of the notional value of the contract.
+- Exposure margins for index futures and index option selling is 2% of the contract value (Spot price * Lot size).

-- For stock futures and option selling, it’s 5% of the notional value of the contract or 1.5 standard deviations of the logarithmic returns of the underlying share over the past 6 months.
+- For stock futures and option selling, it’s 3.5% of the contract value (Spot price * Lot size) or 1.5 standard deviations of the logarithmic returns of the underlying share over the past 6 months.

 SPAN + Exposure margin is called initial margin and this is collected at the time of entering a position.
 This is displayed on the Kite order window as shown below: